 Are you guys on Pinterest yet?
-It’s my new favorite Internet site to
+It’s my new favorite website to

 A few weeks ago, I saw an idea for eggs baked in a bread bowl.
 Considering I love eggs – and also that they are a staple in any budget cook’s repertoire - I decided to give them a try.